axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-item-details.rst

    ..

--  Structure of each widget in JSON Configuration File:
+-  Structure of each widget in variables.PORTAL_TASK_DETAILS:

    ``type``: There are 4 types: ``information``, ``document``, ``history``, ``custom``